adbrucker/tuos-latex/README.md

   The University of Sheffield.
 * **tuos-logo:** LaTeX style for using the logo of the The University of Sheffield.
-* **tuos-letter:** LaTeX style for writing letters that approximate the layout of the official templates of The University of Sheffield.
+* **tuos-letter:** LaTeX style for writing letters that follow the cooperate guidelines of The University of Sheffield.

 ## License
 If not otherwise stated, all sub-projects are dual-licensed under a